Abdul-Basith-R/OpenAI-Data-Gathering-Agent/README.md

 streamlit run Data_Gathering_Agent.py

-Obtain an OpenAI API key.
+Obtain an OpenAI API key from (https://platform.openai.com/api-keys).
 Paste in the sidebar of the application in API key field.

 Usage
 Initiates a conversation using data_gatherer and retrieves user and AI assistant messages.